-JS: They are beautiful, I love that there is no body present yet the clothing is still figurative.
+JS: They are beautiful.
+I love that there is no body present, yet the clothing is still figurative.

 SFG: I have a show opening in April with a lot of these dresses.
 The first one stemmed from a series of portraits.
 When you talk of series, I had become interested in doing a series of portraits of women of a certain age.
 I would ask particular women I thought were great to look at.
-No longer young but because of what they had done or who they were (not famous, mind you) but in the sense that they had done something with their lives.
+No longer young but because of what they had done or who they were (not famous, mind you), in the sense that they had done something with their lives.
 I was at this party and I saw a woman who looked like she must be a dancer, her posture was so elegant.
-It turned out she was one of Balanchine’s principle dancers.
+It turned out she was one of Balanchine’s principal dancers.

 JS: What is your process?

-SFG: I do under drawings but very freely, traces of lines where the elbow is, where the hand is; I just pick up a brush and start.
+SFG: I do under-drawings but very freely; traces of lines where the elbow is, where the hand is; I just pick up a brush and start.
 Certain painters influence me, if you think of Manet portraits where the background is very dark and it falls way.
 It is really about the person.
 I like an indication of some architectural detail to set space so that the figure is not floating on a flat plane.
-I had the great luck to visit Russia in 1992, I had known of the painter’s there, one being Repin.
+I had the great luck to visit Russia in 1992.
+I had known of the painter’s there, one being Repin.
 He made fabulous solitary portraits.
-There is a whole world, we know very little about.
+There is a whole world we know very little about.

-JS: Especially now when there are so many more artists
+JS: Especially now when there are so many more artists.

 SFG: Oh now…well the good news is everyone makes art and the bad news is there is no school of thought, there’s a lack of community.
 It is anything, everything and nothing.
 I suppose the way you deal with it is you just make your own art.
 But what I don’t want to do is make portraits from the shoulders up.
 Body language means a lot.
 Facial expression is significant but the way a person sits, moves, reveals the way a being is and occupies space, which is a great part of a person’s identity.